suggitpe/gradle-sandbox/metadatalogger/README.md

  - it creates a file in the output directory of build to then be copied
  - this instance reads data from the build, the local env and from git While this has been created as an info file, it could just as easily be a properties file.

+Note that in this example i have shown how to add to the build.info and also the MANIFEST.INF.